Passover Quick Facts

-In Exodus the first and seventh days of the Passover are given special status: “On the first day you shall hold a holy assembly, and on the seventh day a holy assembly.
+In Exodus, the first and seventh days of the Passover are given special status: “On the first day you shall hold a holy assembly, and on the seventh day a holy assembly.
 No work shall be done on those days” (Exodus 12:16).
 However, as is the custom on other holidays, Jews in the Diaspora celebrate the “holy assemblies” twice.
-Doubling up on holidays is a rabbinical hedge for Jews outside of Israel, so that they don’t accidentally miss the holiday when it falls in Israel.
+Doubling up on holidays is a rabbinical hedge for Jews outside of Israel, so that they don’t accidentally miss the holiday on whatever date it falls in Israel.

-Thus, diasporic Jews have Seders on the first two nights of Passover (Nisan 15–16), observe four Chol HaMoed (intermediate days), and celebrate two conclusory days of rest (Nisan 21–22).
-Jews in Israel have one Seder (Nisan 15), observe five Chol HaMoed and only celebrate one final day of rest (Nisan 21).
-(The intervening or intermediate days of Passover, on which work may be done but the prohibition against leaven still applies, are called Chol Hamoed.)
+Thus, Diasporic Jews have Seders on the first two nights of Passover (Nisan 15-16), observe four Chol HaMoed (“intermediate day”), and celebrate two conclusory days of rest (Nisan 21-22).
+Jews in Israel have one Seder (Nisan 15), observe five Chol HaMoed, and only celebrate one final day of rest (Nisan 21).
+(A Chol HaMoed is an intervening or intermediate day of Passover on which work may be done but the prohibition against leaven still applies.)

 First Day of Pesach: